Niketkumardheeryan/summer_training_project-/README.md

 ## Result
-<p> we successfully classified the subscription or customers based on their previous activities </p>
+<p> we successfully classified the subscription of customers based on their previous activities </p>